ManuelaDragic/contextualAndPersonalityTraitBasedInfluences/README.md

-Context- and Personality Trait-Based Continuous Interventions for Infinite Scrolling
+## Context- and Personality Trait-Based Continuous Interventions for Infinite Scrolling
-- Bachelor Thesis in Media Informatics at Ulm University
+# Bachelor Thesis in Media Informatics at Ulm University

-Presented by:
-Manuela Dragic
-manuela.dragic@uni-ulm.de

 Advisor:
 Luca-Maxim Meinhardt